 Who are PHS students at Harvard?

 PHS students at Harvard have the benefit of affiliation with two vibrant academic communities.
-As PhD students at Harvard University, students are formally enrolled in the Graduate School of Arts and Sciences (GSAS) and become part of GSAS’s expansive community of scholars.
+As PhD students at Harvard University, students are formally enrolled in the Graduate School of Arts and Sciences (GSAS) and become part of the expansive community of GSAS scholars.
 At the same time, students maintain an academic affiliation with the Harvard T.H.
 Chan School of Public Health, home to the five academic departments whose faculty provide the research, teaching, and advising expertise that form the foundation of the Fields of Study for this PhD: Environmental Health, Epidemiology, Global Health & Population, Nutrition, and Social & Behavioral Sciences.